mParticle/docs/src/pages/developers/smartype/index.md

 ### Feedback and Questions

-Smartype is in active development as a beta product and we need your help to make it better.
+Smartype is in [a Beta release](/guides/glossary#releases) and we need your help to make it better.
 For any questions or feedback, please send a note to [developers@mparticle.com](mailto:developers@mparticle.com)